Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 In conclusion, the appeal of studying in English-speaking countries ***stems from*** English's ***prominent role*** as an international language. ***Its universal application in various sectors***, ***coupled with the advantages of*** cultural exposure and academic excellence, make it an ***indispensable tool*** for those seeking global opportunities and success.

 # Small families
+> **Prompt:**
+>
 > In many countries today, people in cities either live alone or in small family units, rather than in large, extended family groups.
+>
-Is this a positive or negative trend?
+> Is this a positive or negative trend?

+---

 It is true that cities are seeing a rise in smaller families and one-person households, while the extended family ***is becoming a rarity***. ***In my opinion***, this is a negative development.